Somali Americans: Demographics

-Current estimates of the number of Somali immigrants living in the United States vary widely, ranging from 35,760 to 150,000 persons.
+Estimates of the number of Somali immigrants living in the United States vary widely, ranging from 35,760 to 150,000 persons.
 2010 American Community Survey data indicates that there are approximately 85,700 people with Somali ancestry in the US.
 Of those, around 25,000 or one third live in Minnesota; 21,000 of the latter were born in Somalia.
 Nationwide, 76,205 were Somalia-born.
 Somalis are the second largest ethnic group from the Horn of Africa, after Ethiopians.

-According to US Census Bureau estimates for 2008-2012, the largest concentration of Somalia-born people in the United States is in the Minneapolis-St. Paul-Bloomington area (17,320) of Minnesota.
-Other metropolitan areas with significant numbers of Somali Americans include Columbus, Ohio (8,280), Seattle-Tacoma-Bellevue in Washington (7,850), San Diego-Carlsbad-San Marcos in California (2,845), Washington, D.C.-Arlington-Alexandria in the Virginia-D.C. area (2,715), Atlanta-Sandy Springs-Marietta in Georgia (2,305), Phoenix-Mesa-Glendale in Arizona (1,965), Portland-Vancouver-Hillsboro in Oregon (1,480), Nashville-Davidson-Murfreesboro-Franklin in Tennessee (1,420), Boston-Cambridge-Quincy in Massachusetts (1,380), and other areas (28,650).
+In 2008–2012, the largest concentration of Somalia-born people in the United States were in the Minneapolis-St. Paul-Bloomington area (17,320) of Minnesota.
+Other metropolitan areas with significant numbers of Somali Americans include Columbus, Ohio (10,280), Seattle-Tacoma-Bellevue in Washington (7,850), San Diego-Carlsbad-San Marcos in California (2,845), Washington, D.C.-Arlington-Alexandria in the Virginia-D.C. area (2,715), Atlanta-Sandy Springs-Marietta in Georgia (2,305), Phoenix-Mesa-Glendale in Arizona (1,965), Portland-Vancouver-Hillsboro in Oregon (1,480), Nashville-Davidson-Murfreesboro-Franklin in Tennessee (1,420), Boston-Cambridge-Quincy in Massachusetts (1,380), and other areas (28,650).

 In 2014, the Minneapolis City Council passed a resolution marking July 1 as Somali American Day.
 The event commemorates the Independence Day of Somalia, which is annually celebrated on the same day.
-The council also approved a resolution making Minneapolis and Bosaso in northeastern Somalia sister cities.
-Additionally, the Federal Government of Somalia announced that it would start officially keeping count of Somalis abroad.
+The council also approved a resolution making Minneapolis and Bosaso in northeastern Somalia, sister cities.
+In 2014, the Federal Government of Somalia announced that it would start officially keeping count of Somalis abroad.

 Employment

-Many Somali refugees in the US have experienced difficulties accessing the labour market.
-According to the 2010 census, 47% of Somalis in Minnesota were employed, 13% unemployed and 40% were economically inactive.
+Many Somali refugees in the US have experienced difficulties accessing the labour market at first but has been experiencing a steady increase in employment rates.
+At the time of the 2010 census, 47% of Somalis in Minnesota were employed, 13% unemployed and 40% were economically inactive.
 By comparison, the unemployment amongst the state's overall foreign-born population was 6%.

+Earlier data from the 2000 US Census indicated a gender disparity in employment among Somali immigrants in Minneapolis: 65% of Somali men were employed compared to 35% of Somali women.
+This was cited by Helskog, who argued that finding unemployed Somalis in Minneapolis was difficult.

+Similarly, researcher Cindy Horst noted that Somali immigrants in Minneapolis were often perceived as economically active and highly engaged in the labor market, particularly among men.

-The unemployment rate of Somalis in Minnesota is, however, significantly lower than amongst Somali populations in places including London and Toronto.
-At the national level, survey data over the period 2011 to 2015 shows that 58% of working Somali Americans were employed and 5.1% self-employed, compared to 26% and 0.7% of working-age Somalis in Sweden.
+At the national level, survey data over the period 2011 to 2015 showed that 58% of working-age Somali Americans were employed, and 5.1% were self-employed.
+In Minnesota, Somali Americans had slightly higher employment and self-employment rates, at 62% and 5.9% respectively, a difference attributed to the state's strong economy.

+Analysis by the Fiscal Studies Institute of 2014 American Community Survey five-year data showed that the labour force participation rate of Somali men aged 25 to 64 was 84%, with the rate for women being 64%, compared to 81% and 73% of US-born men and women respectively.